course-details-portlet

 Course content

-Responsible mining practise, considering Sustainable Development Goals (UNSDGs), gains high importance due to the increasing economic competition, social and environmental concerns.
-Conventionally empirical methods are widely used in many areas of mining engineering starting from mining method selection to the design of different operations.
-Such methods may not yield in responsible mining practice due to local dependency, inherent variability and high uncertainty in rock properties.
-Thus, there is a need for advanced and modern computational tools for modelling and optimisation of mining operations to assure responsible mining practise for sustainable development.
+Responsible mining practice, considering United Nations Sustainable Development Goals (UNSDGs), gains increased importance due to the increasing economic competition, social and environmental concerns.
+Conventionally, empirical methods are widely used in these areas, but may not support responsible mining practices due to local dependency, inherent variability, and high uncertainty in rock properties.
+Therefore, there is a need for advanced and modern computational tools for modelling and optimisation of mining engineering, rock engineering, engineering geology, and geotechnical engineering operations to assure responsible mining practices for sustainable development.

 Learning outcome

-Knowledge: The student will have detailed knowledge about the factors affecting the selected mining operation, interaction between these factors and their effect outcome of the operation.
+Detailed understanding of the factors affecting the selected operation, including the interaction between these factors and their impact on the outcome.

 Learning methods and activities